-- 1.1.
-An initial report of alleged research misconduct shall be treated in a confidential manner and brought to the attention of the faculty member or other person (e.g., chairperson, supervisor, director, principal investigator) responsible for the researcher(s) whose actions are in question, or to the dean of the researcher's college, or to the Vice Presidentfor Research (for allegations concerning a main campus researcher) or Vice Chancellor for Research (for allegations concerning a HSC researcher).
-The person receiving the initial allegation shall, in turn, make an immediate confidential report of the allegations to the Vice President for Research or Vice Chancellor for Research, as appropriate. - 1.2.
+1.1.
+An initial report of alleged research misconduct shall be treated in a confidential manner and brought to the attention of the faculty member or other person (e.g., chairperson, supervisor, director, principal investigator) responsible for the researcher(s) whose actions are in question, or to the dean of the researcher's college, or to the Vice Presidentfor Research (for allegations concerning a main campus researcher) or HSC Vice President for Research (for allegations concerning a HSC researcher).
+The person receiving the initial allegation shall, in turn, make an immediate confidential report of the allegations to the Vice President for Research, as appropriate.

+1.2.
 An initial report of alleged research misconduct might arise as part of an administrative review.
 Such an allegation will be acted upon in accordance with this Policy.
-The allegation should be brought confidentially to the Vice President for Research or Vice Chancellor for Research, as appropriate. - 1.3 Upon receiving an allegation of research misconduct, the Vice President for Research or the Vice Chancellor for Research, or designee, shall conduct a preliminary assessment within seven (7) working days.
-The purpose of the preliminary assessment is to determine whether the allegation: - (1) is sufficiently credible and specific so that potential evidence of research misconduct may be identified, - (2) falls within the definition of research misconduct, and - (3) is within the jurisdictional criteria of this Policy.
+The allegation should be brought confidentially to the Vice President for Research or HSC Vice President for Research, as appropriate.

+1.3 Upon receiving an allegation of research misconduct, the Vice President for Research or the HSC Vice President for Research, or designee, shall conduct a preliminary assessment within seven (7) working days.
+The purpose of the preliminary assessment is to determine whether the allegation:

+(1) is sufficiently credible and specific so that potential evidence of research misconduct may be identified;

+(2) falls within the definition of research misconduct; and

+(3) is within the jurisdictional criteria of this Policy.